pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/pulumi-service/projects-and-stacks.md

 ## Stack Permissions

 The Pulumi Service provides fine-grained access controls for stacks.
-Stack permissions are based on the member's role within the organization, and on their team membership.
+Stack permissions are based on the member's role within the organization and their team membership.
 Additionally, any member who creates a stack is granted admin permissions on that stack.

 Organization admins can control the stack default permissions at the organization level from **Settings** > **General**.